What is A500 Structural Steel Pipe?

 What is the Difference Between Pipe A53 and A500?

-Do you know what is the difference between ASTM A53 pipe and A500 structure steel Pipe?
-A500 pipe is normally used in structural applications and general construction.
-It should be used for curved columns, curved tube trusses, and curved steel frames in buildings.
-A53 is the specification for pipe that normally is used in mechanical and pressure applications such as steam, water and air lines.
+How is ASTM A53 pipe different from A500 structure steel pipe?
+A500 pipe is typically used in structural applications and general construction.
+It should be used in buildings for curved columns, curved tube trusses, and curved steel frames.
+In mechanical and pressure applications, such as steam, water, and air lines, A53 pipe is typically used.

 (1) Quality and Yield Strength